What is LASIK (Laser Assisted In-Situ Keratomileusis)?

 What is PRK (Photorefractive Keratectomy)?

 For some individuals, particularly those with thin corneas or corneas with irregular epithelium (skin), LASIK may not be the best option.
+PRK was the original laser vision correction option used in the early 1990s before the development of LASIK.
 A PRK procedure eliminates the flap, instead removing a thin layer of epithelial tissue from the surface of the cornea to perform the treatment.
 The epithelial layer then grows back over, usually within a week following the procedure.
 PRK patients should understand that recovery times after PRK are longer than recovery times after LASIK.
 Your doctor can help you plan for time off needed during your recovery.